todrfu/mazanoke/docs/project-structure.md

 To better understand the app’s flow and file interactions, the outline below describes the general image optimization process.

+Throughout the app, all third-party libraries are accessed via the local alias `lib` (e.g., `lib.browserImageCompression`), as defined in `global.js`.
+This keeps libraries organized and separate from the project’s code.

 1. `index.html` launches the app.
-1. The scripts are loaded in a specific order to initialize global variables, references, and dependencies that other scripts depend on.
+1. The scripts load in a specific order to initialize global variables, references, and dependencies required by other scripts.
-    1. `vendor` scripts.
+    1. `vendor/*.js` (vendor scripts).
     1. `global.js`
     1. `utilities.js`
     1. `helpers.js`